 co2 logbook

-In accepting this grant, nGbK as an institution and our project must research and orient towards a climate neutral production.
-We’ve worked with the help of Elie Peuvrel, nGbK’s newly appointed climate officer.
-Each year a CO2 balance is calculated for our project, and is then accounted for by Arqum, an independent accounting firm, supplied by the German Cultural Foundation.
-In total we are allowed to offset 1% of the total funding amount.
-In our case, 1% of the total budget would allow us to buy certificates to compensate for between 40 and 100 tons of CO2 (or its equivalent in other greenhouse gasses).
+As a condition of the grant, both nGbK as an institution and our project are required to research and work toward climate-neutral production.
+We have done so with the support of Elie Peuvrel, nGbK’s newly appointed climate officer.
+Each year, a CO₂ balance is calculated for our project and reviewed by Arqum, an independent auditing firm commissioned by the German Federal Cultural Foundation.
+We are permitted to offset up to 1 percent of the total funding amount.
+In our case, this allows us to purchase certificates to compensate for between 40 and 100 tons of CO₂ (or its equivalent in other greenhouse gases).

 “With the application-based “Zero Fund”, the Federal Cultural Foundation helps cultural institutions develop climate neutral production forms, explore new aesthetics with as minimal an impact on the climate as possible.
 By promoting the development and implementation of artistically innovative and climate neutral art and cultural projects in 2023-2024, the Foundation hopes to sensitize cultural institutions and artists to the possibilities of environmentally sustainable production methods, and so doing, advance measures which actively protect our climate.
 The aim is to develop a model that encourages the German cultural sector to reduce greenhouse gasses in the long term.”’’ (from the Zero Fund webpage)

-Conducting a multi-year transnational curatorial and artistic research project with an aim to maintain climate neutrality, we encountered a variety of practical and conceptual challenges that we discuss below.
+Conducting a multiyear, transnational curatorial and artistic research project with an aim to maintain climate neutrality, we encountered a variety of practical and conceptual challenges, which we discuss below.

 We anticipated that mobility and the transnational nature of the project would be a challenge, and thus dreamt of a slower pace of production and research.
-We are excited to see any aesthetic responses by the artists to the CO2 challenge; in terms of formats, media and materials, and how climate neutrality might conceptually connect to our focus on (nuclear) energy futures.
+We were eager to see how the participating artists might respond aesthetically to the CO₂ challenge—in terms of formats, media, and materials—and how climate neutrality might conceptually intersect with our focus on (nuclear) energy futures.

-We suspected that there would be many purely administrative aspects of the project, yet were nevertheless unprepared for the practical concerns and conceptual twists that arose in the production and accounting process.
+We suspected that there would be many purely administrative aspects to this part of the project, yet were nevertheless unprepared for the practical concerns and conceptual twists that arose during both the production and the accounting processes.

-Below are more in-depth discussions of the challenges we faced in conducting our complicated project in a climate neutral way, and of the conceptual issues we have with accounting methods.
+We provide below a more in-depth discussion of the challenges we faced in attempting to realize such a complex project in a climate-neutral way, and of the conceptual concerns we encountered with accounting methodologies.

 - Challenge: Organizing a climate-neutral production and protocol